OH6BG/RBN-Raw-Data-Analyzer/README.md

    skimmers, enter the list of skimmers (separated by a comma) when prompted.
    You can also enter just one skimmer.
 If you just press ENTER at that point, statistics from ALL skimmers will be reported.
-6. Processing of the files will be shown on the console.
+6. Processing of the files will be shown on the screen.

 06 Jul 2016: Added choice of skimmers.
 Processing info will be displayed on the screen.
 Added automatic unzipping of the RBN raw data ZIP files.